maucejo/slydekit/docs/navigation/topbar.typ

 #import "/.calepin/calepin.typ" as calepin
 #import "../doc-utils.typ": *

-#set document(title: [Topbar/Minislide])
+#set document(title: [Top bar/Mini-slide])
 #metadata((tags: ("topbar", "minislide"))) <website-metadata>

-#html.elem("p", attrs: (style: "color: var(--calepin-color-link); font-size: 2em; font-weight: bold;"))[Topbar and minislide]
+#html.elem("p", attrs: (style: "color: var(--calepin-color-link); font-size: 2em; font-weight: bold;"))[Top bar and mini-slide]

 Slydekit provides optional navigation elements to help structure and navigate presentations.
-The **topbar** displays the presentation’s content as a persistent navigation bar, highlighting the current section to provide a clear overview of the presentation structure.
-The **minislide** complements the topbar by displaying a compact visual representation of the slides within the current section, allowing the audience to quickly identify the current slide and its position in the presentation.
+The `topbar` displays the presentation’s content as a persistent navigation bar, highlighting the current section to provide a clear overview of the presentation structure.
+The `minislide` complements the `topbar` by displaying a compact visual representation of the slides within the current section, allowing the audience to quickly identify the current slide and its position in the presentation.
 Together, these components provide a lightweight navigation system that improves orientation without taking significant space away from the main slide content.

 To activate a given navigation style, you can set the `navigation-style` argument in the `slydekit` command.
 ```typ